safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**13) Test Solution**
-<br>Now test the solution by putting more zipped Shapefile data into the Directory Watch folder.
-You will find that each dataset put into the folder is added to the SpatiaLite database:
+<br>Now test the solution by putting update001.zip, update002.zip or update003.zip into the BuildingUpdates folder.
+If these files already exist, delete them first, and then re-add them.
+You will find that each dataset put into the folder is added to the SpatiaLite database.

+Check the Completed Jobs page to confirm that the workspace was run.
+Then in the FME Data Inspector, add a new dataset, and browse to the C:\ProgramData\Safe Software\FMEServer\resources\data\Output\ folder and add the building_footprints.sl3 dataset.
+Depending on which update file you added, you should see one of the three buildings added to the dataset:

 ![](./Images/Img4.416.Ex3.ViewOutputInDataInspector.png)